cisnerosf/hetzner-metal-kubernetes/README.md

 - **Reboot Coordination**:  [fleetlock](https://github.com/poseidon/fleetlock) reboot coordinator for the nodes in the cluster.
 - **Disk Encryption**: Encrypt disks with LUKS using [Tang](https://github.com/latchset/tang)
 - **CIS Hardening**: based on [K3S CIS Hardening Guide](https://docs.k3s.io/security/hardening-guide) (partial implementation)
+- **Bastion host:** In line with the "secure by default" principle, SSH access to Ansible hosts is restricted to a defined set of IPv4 addresses.

 ## Cluster setup
 1. Setup `utils` CLI (see section below) and install Ansible (`brew update; brew install ansible;`)